 A certificate of competence (CO) is a college credential for students who have successfully completed a sequence of career-technical education courses within a Board of Regents (BOR) approved Career and Technical Education (CTE) program that has been identified as fulfilling an employable set of skills recognized by Business and Industry.
 CO may be awarded for successful completion of a sequence of non-credit CTE instruction.
 The issuance of a Certificate of Competence requires that the student's work has been evaluated and stated outcomes have been met.
-The issuance of a Certificate of Competence requires that the student's work meets or exceeds competencies necessary for employment (e.g., a sequence of courses resulting in a student's course sequences shall be at least four credits and less than 24 credit hours and may include General Education courses appropriate to industry requirements.
-Non-credit course sequence the student must earn a cumulative 2.0 GPR ("C") or higher for all courses required in the certificate.
+The issuance of a Certificate of Competence requires that the student's work meets or exceeds competencies necessary for employment (e.g., a sequence of courses resulting in a student's competence to be employed as an automotive "brake technician" or "air conditioning technician").
+Credit course sequences shall be at least four credits and less than 24 credit hours and may include General Education courses appropriate to industry requirements.
+Non-credit course sequences shall be equivalent in instructional time as described in UHCCP #5.228 Credit Hour.
+In a credit course sequence the student must earn a cumulative 2.0 GPR ("C") or higher for all courses required in the certificate.
 In non-credit course sequence, the student's work must be evaluated to be equivalent to a 2.0 GPR or higher.